 The N5 notice requires a termination date of at least 20 days.
 The N5 notice gives the tenant 7 days to correct the problem (by fixing the damage, for example).
 If the problems are fixed within the 7-day period, you cannot apply to the Landlord and Tenant Board as the matter is resolved.
 However, you may apply as early as the 8th day if the tenant does not correct the problems within the 7-day correction period according to the N5 notice.

 My rental unit needs repair work due to structural issues.
 I let my tenant know about it by email 2 months ago and asked her to vacate the rental unit so the work could be completed.
 After the repairs are done, I would need to raise the rent to cover the repair costs.
-I am also wondering if I have to let my tenant come back and resume the tenancy after the repairs are done?
+I am also wondering if I have to let my tenant come back and resume the tenancy after the repairs are completed?

 The first thing worth mentioning is that giving a notice to a tenant by email is not a valid notice to terminate a tenancy.
 There are different legal notices of termination that must be used depending on the reason for termination.
 In order to evict a tenant based on major renovations, the first condition is that the renovations must be extensive enough to require a building permit.
 When this is the case, the landlord must provide the tenant with proper notice which is a Form N13.
 The notice period is 120 days after the notice is given, and must be the day the rental period ends or the end of the term if there is a fixed term.
 The other condition is that when the tenant is served with this notice, the tenant has the right to return to the unit once the work is completed provided he/she advised the landlord in writing of his/her intention to return to the unit.
-Once the tenant returns then the landlord will have to apply to the Landlord and Tenant Board for approval to increase the rent based on the capital expenditures.
-You can obtain more information and download the forms from the Board’s website at www.sjto.gov.on.ca/ltb/forms/.
+Once the tenant returns then the landlord will have to apply to the Landlord and Tenant Board for approval to increase the rent above the guideline amount based on the capital expenditures.
+You can obtain more information and download the forms from the Board’s website at https://tribunalsontario.ca/ltb/forms/#landlord-forms.

 An occupied rental unit requires major repair work that will take 7 days to complete.
 The tenant cannot occupy the unit while the work is underway, how can I ensure that the unit will be vacant in order to complete the work?